grafana/alloy/docs/sources/reference/components/otelcol/otelcol.processor.groupbyattrs.md

 ```

 ## Notes
-- The data points with different data types would not be merged under the same metric (e.g a gauge and sum metric would not be merged).
+- The data points with different data types aren't merged under the same metric.
+For example, a gauge and sum metric would not be merged.
-- The data points without the specified keys would remain under their respective resources.
+- The data points without the specified keys remain under their respective resources.
-- New resources would inherit the attributes of the original resource and the specified attributes in the keys array.
+- New resources inherit the attributes of the original resource and the specified attributes in the keys array.
-- The grouping attributes in the keys array would be removed from the output metrics.
+- The grouping attributes in the keys array are removed from the output metrics.
-- If the keys array is empty, the processor would perform compaction and re-associate all spans with matching Resource and InstrumentationLibrary.
+- If the keys array is empty, the processor performs compaction and reassociates all spans with matching Resource and InstrumentationLibrary.